icingmoon/icingmoon.github.io/skill/references/markdown-conversion.md

 ## Conversion Workflow

 1. Identify the article type: technical note, crypto writeup, tutorial, or image-heavy essay.
+2. Preserve the article's information density and paragraph logic unless the user explicitly asks for shortening or reorganization.
-2. Create proper front matter and opening structure.
+3. Create proper front matter and opening structure.
-3. Normalize formulas to this repo's MathJax habits.
+4. Normalize formulas to this repo's MathJax habits.
-4. Move or reference images under a dedicated `assets/images/<post-subdir>/` folder when the post owns local images.
+5. Move or reference images under a dedicated `assets/images/<post-subdir>/` folder when the post owns local images.
-5. Replace plain Markdown callouts and weak HTML with the repo's custom blocks.
+6. Replace plain Markdown callouts and weak HTML with the repo's custom blocks.
-6. Upgrade code fences, collapsible sections, and theorem-like environments where the content benefits.
+7. Upgrade code fences, collapsible sections, and theorem-like environments where the content benefits.
-7. If the post is bilingual or will likely get a translation, preserve the structure needed for paired articles.
+8. If the post is bilingual or will likely get a translation, preserve the structure needed for paired articles.
-8. For Chinese technical notes, localize section titles and subsection names instead of leaving large English heading chunks from the source.
+9. For Chinese technical notes, localize section titles and subsection names instead of leaving large English heading chunks from the source.

 ## Math Rules